-Microfiber cleaning wipers have been shown in many studies to achieve superior cleaning and better microbe removal than traditional cloth products.
+Strong microfiber cleaning wipers have been shown in many studies to achieve superior cleaning and better microbe removal than traditional cloth products.
 The fibers themselves are typically split to create wedges/hooks that act as “claws” for superior dirt and microbial removal.
 In addition, microfiber is positively charged, attracting negatively charged dirt and microbes.

-Microfiber comes in many different grades and is comprised of 80% polyester and 20% polyamide (nylon) fiber.
+These microfiber comes in many different grades and is comprised of 80% polyester and 20% polyamide (nylon) fiber.
 It can be used for wet or dry cleaning, and depending on the quality of the material, it may be reusable.
 Reusable products do run the risk of retaining bacteria, which is why some users choose to use disposable wipers in spite of the better cleaning provided by microfiber.

 Microfiber cloths come in multiple colors to help differentiate colors used for different applications, such as washrooms vs. kitchens, to help prevent cross contamination.

 DRC wipers are the most economical and popular wiper.
 Stronger than traditional paper towels, are designed for wet applications only, and offer the most absorbency of wipers.
 DRC wipers are cellulose based with a binder infused into them.

 Available in different grades and weights, and have a softer feel than hydroentangled wipers.
 Blue wipers are often used for shop applications as they hide grease and grime better than white wipers, encouraging extended use.

 HEF wipers are the strongest and most durable wiper.
 Solvent resistant and can be used for wet or dry applications.
 They offer the lowest lint so they are good for machines and tools that cannot have lint deposits left on them.